Banner Photo

 Soprano

-Throughout her career, Cristina has performed a wide array of roles, including Rosina in Il Barbiere di Siviglia, Dorabella in Cosí fan tutte, La Suora Zelatrice in Suor Angelica, Flora in La Traviata, Fermina in Man of la Mancha, Amante in Don Quichotte chez la Duchesse, Pitti-Sing in The Mikado, and title roles in La Périchole, Dido and Aeneas, and Bizet’s Carmen.
-Her repertoire also includes Amastre in Handel’s Serse, Thelma in Musto’s Later the Same Evening, Annio in La Clemenza di Tito, and Juno in Orpheus in the Underworld.
+Her extensive repertoire spans Baroque to 21st-century works, including Rosina in Il Barbiere di Siviglia, Dorabella in Così fan tutte, La Suora Zelatrice in Suor Angelica, Flora in La Traviata, Fermina in Man of La Mancha, Amante in Don Quichotte chez la Duchesse, Pitti-Sing in The Mikado, and title roles in La Périchole, Dido and Aeneas, and Carmen.
+She has also performed Amastre in Handel’s Serse, Thelma in Musto’s Later the Same Evening, Annio in La Clemenza di Tito, and Juno in Orpheus in the Underworld.

-Cristina holds a Graduate Diploma from the New England Conservatory of Music, where she studied under the renowned opera singer Luretta Bybee.
-She also earned a Master of Music from Florida State University and a Bachelor of Music from Loyola University New Orleans.
+A passionate advocate for storytelling through music, Cristina brings authenticity, curiosity, and heart to every performance.
+She holds a Graduate Diploma from the New England Conservatory of Music, a Master of Music from Florida State University, and a Bachelor of Music from Loyola University New Orleans, where she studied under renowned mezzo-soprano Luretta Bybee.

 “But then something happened.
 Soon after the doomed, consumptive Mimì walked onto stage, I surrendered myself to the performance.
 It was easy to do.
 After all, the chemistry between Rodolfo and Mimì was electric.
 Mimì is played by the remarkably expressive Cristina Bakhoum Sanchez.”